203 Institutional Conflicts of Interest

 • Where a company or sponsor also sponsors research at USU or manufactures products to be studied or tested at USU or under its auspices.

+III.
 Institutional Conflict of Interest Identification & Management

 It is the responsibility of the Investigators on any human subjects research project to identify, disclose, and seek review of any scenarios where an ICOI may be present.
 Such disclosure should take place, at a minimum, in the Kuali Protocol submission for any affected research project.
 All protocols affiliated with private sponsors will be screened for Institutional Conflicts of Interest.
 No protocol can be approved until ICOI screening and, when necessary, management, has been completed.

-Any protocol impacted or potentially impacted by an ICOI must undergo Ancillary Review with, at a minimum, the Chief Research Compliance Officer or their designee.
-If an Institutional Conflict of Interest is present, the interest and its disclosure must also be reviewed by the relevant institutional-level conflict review committee.
 The results of those reviews shall be shared with the Institutional Review Board, and at that point, the protocol will be placed on the agenda for the next available meeting of the Convened IRB.
 The Institutional Review Board will review the protocol and associated ICOI management plan to determine whether the management plan adequately protects the interests of the prospective human research participants.
 The IRB may add elements of a management plan to adequately protect those interests prior to approval of the protocol.
+The IRB implements the management plan and any changes it deems necessary as conditions for approval of the cognizant protocol.

 • The nature of the interest